HOPL IV: History of Programming Languages

 Papers: Call for PapersView track page for all details

-For HOPL-IV the committee encourages submissions that discuss and analyze the historical development of individual programming languages, programming language families, language features, design themes, and other strong influences on the direction of programming language design, implementation, and usage.
+For HOPL-IV the Program Committee encourages submissions that discuss and analyze the historical development of individual programming languages, programming language families, language features, design themes, and other strong influences on the direction of programming language design, implementation, and usage.
 A HOPL-IV paper that is about a single specific language should detail the early history or evolution of that language and the motivation for creating that new language; ideas about the language should have been documented by 2009, and the language should have been widely used by 2011.
 A HOPL-IV paper that addresses a language or language family already described in a previous HOPL conference should provide substantial new detail about language evolution, development and standardization activities, new dialects and implementations, significant publications, applications, user groups, and other technical and social consequences.
-A HOPL-IV paper about a more general historical theme or trend should cover a span of at least twenty years.
+A HOPL-IV paper about a more general historical theme or trend should take a cross-language perspective to discuss and analyze some issue or design feature that has affected the historical development of programming language design, implementation, and usage over a span of at least twenty years.

 The Program Committee will work closely with prospective authors to ensure that both the content and presentation of the papers are of high quality.
 There will be two rounds of careful reviewing.
 The first round will select the papers for the conference (conditional acceptance); the second round will polish the papers and ensure that they meet the requirements for technical accuracy, historical completeness, and clarity.
+The Program Chairs may also ask outside experts to provide additional reviews.
 For each selected paper, a member of the Program Committee will be assigned as a “shepherd” to ensure that intermediate drafts are carefully revised and written clearly, and that the recommendations of reviewers are addressed.

 Complete Author Guidelines and Instructions will soon be posted here.
 Because of the complex nature of the history of programming languages, there is no upper bound on the length of submitted papers—authors should strive for completeness.
 We strongly recommend that prospective authors examine papers presented at previous HOPL conferences to get an idea of appropriate length, content, and organization.
 The website http://research.ihost.com/hopl has information about past HOPL conferences and links to their proceedings.